mapeveri/public-api-versioning/lib/README.md

 - **Remove Field**: Remove fields that are no longer needed.
 - **Rename Field**: Rename fields to match new schemas.
 - **Change to Mandatory**: Ensure a field exists, providing a default if missing.
+- **Transform**: Apply custom logic to modify a field's value based on the entire object.

 ### Structural Transformations
 - **Nest**: Transform flat structures into nested objects.